othniel25/nmap-network-scanning/README.md

 🔎 Findings

 While enumerating the users SMB share as user bob, I identified a directory structure containing user-specific folders.
 Within Bob’s directory, a file named passwords.txt was discovered and successfully retrieved.

+🌐 Web Enumeration Phase

+Directory Brute Force

+I performed directory brute-forcing to discover hidden files and directories that might lead to an entry point or sensitive information.

+Tool: Gobuster
+I used Gobuster v3.6 in dir mode to enumerate the web server.
+🔍 Results AnalysisThe scan revealed several interesting endpoints:PathStatus CodeSignificance/index.php200 OKThe main landing page of the application./robots.txt200 OKOften contains clues about hidden directories meant to be "hidden" from search engines./wordpress301 RedirectHigh Priority: Indicates a WordPress installation is present./.htaccess / /.hta403 ForbiddenServer configuration files; confirmed the server is likely Apache./server-status403 ForbiddenStandard Apache status page, access is restricted.